kikiraihan/kikiraihan.github.io/content/resume.md

 ---

 ## 👨🏽‍💻 Work Experiences

+##### Oct 2023 - Jun 2024 | PT.
+MAKASSAR RAYA MOTOR - Makassar, Indonesia
+*- Software Engineer & Data Analyst (Contract)*
+* Conducted spatial analysis of sales data covering 3 provinces, 54 districts, 709 sub-districts, and 7,394 villages.
+* Collaborated with the spatial mapping team to organize the absorption of geojson data from 3 provinces.
+* Utilized Python Plotly to create a dashboard of analysis results containing maps of 3 provinces, 54 districts, and 709 sub-districts.

+##### Feb 2024 - Mar 2023 | Panah Papua (NGO) - West Papua, Indonesia
+*- Software Engineer & Spatial Data Analyst (Project Based)*
+* Developed a map page and spatial data for the Papuan sago forest.
+* Created more than 20 API modules and over 800 commits in the GitHub project.
+* Implemented backend program code with SOLID principles using the NestJS JavaScript framework.

+##### May 2021 - Aug 2022 | Bank Indonesia Representative Office of Gorontalo - Gorontalo, Indonesia
+*- Web Developer (Contract)*
+* Developed TimeMarket, a web app for employee workload management, within 6 months of full-stack development.
+* Delivered Progressive Web apps to enhance multiplatform accessibility with a native app-like experience.
+* Extended the contract to add features to the second version, completed in 3 months with 6 months of maintenance.

-##### 2022 | Digimosque
+##### Jan 2021 - Jun 2021 | Digimosque - Gorontalo, Indonesia
-*-as Web Developer in Term Contract-*
+*- Web Developer (Project Based)*
-* Created an API for the nearest mosque search algorithm and others APIs
+* Created an API for the nearest mosque search algorithm and basic functionalities in 3–4 months using Laravel.
-* Built a whole web admin that manages android app data
+* Built a web administrator, including 15 modules in less than 2 months, using Laravel Livewire.

-##### 2019 | Bank Indonesia Representative Office Gorontalo
+##### Sep 2019 - Dec 2019 | Bank Indonesia Representative Office of Gorontalo - Gorontalo, Indonesia
-*-as Web Developer in Internship-*
+*- Web Developer (Internship)*
-* Built an inflation early warning system to assist the food commodity price survey meeting
-* Under the direction of the Division of Policy Coordination Communication Function, cooperated with other divisions
+* Developed Raisa, a Web App to Monitor Regional Inflation and Early Warnings, in 3 months of full-stack development.
 ---
 <!-- Year | Host Office | Term Of Agreement | Job
 -----|-------------|------|--------